Soaring Eagle Academy’s curriculum and its development were guided by several principles:

 The language concept groups centered around children’s literature is unique to Soaring Eagle Academy’s literature curriculum.
 Taking the literacy recommendations from the Common Core, books are chosen to support a student’s exposure to a range of books and their language development.
 Each month, a book is explored with students.
 The books are adapted to teach at the level of the student.
 Concepts are experienced over the course of an entire week.
 Early learners will experience the concept in tangible and sensory-based ways.
 Later learners will learn about concepts while problem solving, making inferences, predicting and critically thinking.
 Literacy projects are designed to integrate all developmental capacities.
 The monthly concept group is based on developmental language theory that seeks to promote deep comprehension of concepts and words that children are exposed to throughout their day.
 The groups are designed to allow for new conceptual learning across different contexts throughout the week to build bigger and more full experiential meaning.
 The group dynamic is an important part of this work.
 We want children to experience the concepts with their peers, to be able to watch and observe others enacting and experiencing the concept and to interact with multiple partners through this experience.
 If a student already understands the concept, they may serve as a model to others, which is just as important.
 Students may understand the concept in one context but not in many.
 In addition, they may “look” as if they understand the concept because they have great comprehension strategies that appear to us, as adults, that they understand.
 To understand through linguistic means, the child needs many experiences, many matches and many opportunities to explore and act on in their world to make a deeper meaning and a truer connection.

 Soaring Eagle Academy’s math curriculum utilizes the ORIGO Stepping Stones Mathematics (ORIGO) program.
 ORIGO is a developmentally appropriate math program for K-6th grade and is aligned to support all state standards.
 It was derived from research that points to developmental models of how children learn math in the most effective and efficient ways and designed to engage students in their learning, while helping them to develop a deeper conceptual understanding of mathematics.
 It allows for hands on experiential learning, which is a key learning principle at SEA, while supporting the understanding of the “language of math” that aligns with our developmental language model thinking.
 Whole class, small group, differentiation, investigation and problem-solving activities are provided to support thinking and conceptualizing for each unique profile of learning.
 Math is taught for understanding, not memorization, with meaningful learning at the heart of all activities.
 Math curriculum is also supported by the work of the late John Van DeWalle, “Teaching Student Centered Mathematics”, as well as Simple Solutions Common Core Math all of which extend through the 8th grade level.
-Students learning above the 8th grade level enroll in Prentice Hall Common Core Algebra I. This program offers units around each Big Idea of Algebra (aligned to the Common Core standards) and provides opportunities to visualize, reason and practice the skills through the use of video, interactive learning activities, think and write opportunities, and error analysis and reasoning for strategies.
-Differentiated Remediation Activities and additional instructional support ideas from the Algebra I Companion and Student Book support the introduction of new vocabulary, key concepts, and lesson checks.
+Students learning above the 8th grade level enroll in Prentice Hall Common Core Pre- Algebra, Algebra I, Algebra II and/ or Geometry.
+These courses offer units around each Big Idea of Algebra and Geometry (aligned to the Common Core standards) and provide opportunities to visualize, reason and practice the skills through the use of video, interactive learning activities, think and write opportunities, and error analysis and reasoning for strategies.
+Differentiated Remediation Activities and additional instructional support ideas from the Algebra and Geometry Companion and Student Book support the introduction of new vocabulary, key concepts, and lesson checks.

 Each module of ORIGO Stepping Stones offers formative and summative methods to assess student knowledge and skills.
 Simple Solutions offers quarterly summative assessments to be used as indicators of student progress throughout the course of the year.